Generalization error of min-norm interpolators in transfer learning: Ridge Regression

 \subsection{Model Shift}

-We first define deterministic quantities that only depends on $\gamma_1,\gamma_2,\gamma$ and $\lambda$, then present our main results stating that these deterministic quantities are the limits of the bias and variance componenents of prediction risk.
+We first define deterministic quantities that only depend on $\gamma_1$, $\gamma_2$, $\gamma$, $\lambda$, and $\bSigma$, then present our main results stating that these deterministic quantities are the limits of the bias and variance components of prediction risk.